|Title||Complete 3-Qubit Grover Search on a Programmable Quantum Computer|

 |Authors||Figgatt, C, Maslov, D, Landsman, KA, Linke, NM, Debnath, S, Monroe, C|

 Searching large databases is an important problem with broad applications.
 The Grover search algorithm provides a powerful method for quantum computers to perform searches with a quadratic speedup in the number of required database queries over classical computers.
+It is an optimal search algorithm for a quantum computer, and has further applications as a subroutine for other quantum algorithms.
+Searches with two qubits have been demonstrated on a variety of platforms and proposed for others, but larger search spaces have only been demonstrated on a non-scalable NMR system.
 Here, we report results for a complete three-qubit Grover search algorithm using the scalable quantum computing technology of trapped atomic ions, with better-than-classical performance.
 The algorithm is performed for all 8 possible single-result oracles and all 28 possible two-result oracles.
 Two methods of state marking are used for the oracles: a phase-flip method employed by other experimental demonstrations, and a Boolean method requiring an ancilla qubit that is directly equivalent to the state-marking scheme required to perform a classical search.
 All quantum solutions are shown to outperform their classical counterparts.
 We also report the first implementation of a Toffoli-4 gate, which is used along with Toffoli-3 gates to construct the algorithms; these gates have process fidelities of 70.5% and 89.6%, respectively.